jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-07.md

 $$a - nb$$; therefore $$d$$ must also be the greatest common divisor of $$a$$ and $$b$$.

-**458.** These things being laid down, let us divide, according to the rule, the greater number $$a$$ by the less $$b$$;
+<span class="art">458</span> These things being laid down, let us divide, according to the rule,
+the greater number $$a$$ by the less $$b$$;
 and let us suppose the quotient to be $$n$$; then the remainder will be $$a - nb$$, which must necessarily be less than $$b$$; and